404brtk/ai-dino/README.md

 ## Project Overview

 AI-Dino uses a Deep Q-Network (DQN) to master the Chrome dinosaur game.
 It uniquely combines **visual data** from game frames with **numerical data** extracted directly from the game's state (e.g., speed, distance to obstacles).
-This hybrid approach allows the agent to build a more comprehensive understanding of the environment, leading to more robust performance.

 The project is built with PyTorch, Playwright for browser automation, and follows the OpenAI Gym (Gymnasium) interface for a standardized environment.